 (ii) The owner has applied for a repair permit under OAR 340-071-0215.

-(C) Owners are not required to submit fees or reports under this subsection that a maintenance provider has submitted on behalf of the owner in accordance with OAR 340-071-0290(7)(b), 340-071-0302(6)(c)(E), or 340-071-0345(14)(c)(E).
+(C) Owners are not required to submit fees or reports under this subsection that a maintenance provider has submitted on behalf of the owner in accordance with this section.

 (b) Owners of holding tanks not under WPCF permits.
 Owners of holding tanks not under WPCF permits must pay annual fees and reports as follows:

-(A) Owners must pay the annual report evaluation fee in 340-071-0140(3)(k)(A) by the date specified by the department for each calendar year the tank is in operation;
+(A) Owners must pay the annual report evaluation fee in 340-071-0140(3) by the date specified by DEQ for each calendar year the tank is in operation;

-(B) Owners must submit written certification on a department-approved form that the holding tank has been regularly inspected and pumped during the reporting year and that the year's service log for the holding tank is available for inspection by the agent.
+(B) Owners must submit written certification on a DEQ-approved form that the holding tank has been regularly inspected and pumped during the reporting year and that the year's service log for the holding tank is available for inspection by the agent.

 (c) Fees for systems under WPCF permits.
-Permittees of onsite systems under WPCF permits must pay the annual compliance determination fee in OAR 340-071-0140()(e) by the date specified by the department for each year the system is in operation.
+Permittees of onsite systems under WPCF permits must pay the annual compliance determination fee in OAR 340-071-0140(4) by the date specified by DEQ for each year the system is in operation.

 (18) Engineering plan review.
 Unless specifically exempted in this division, all plans and specifications for the construction, installation, or modification of onsite systems must be submitted to the agent for approval or denial.
 The design criteria and rules governing the plan review are as follows: